+A x

-A x Assemble the source.
-The x parameter defines the assembly option, bit 0 of the assembly option defines whether the object code should be dumped or not, 1 = No dump.
-Bit 1 of the assembly option defines whether the symbol table is to be preserved or not, this allows source files to be linked together, 1 = Preserve symbol table.
-DEFAULT:x=0
+Assemble the source.
+The x parameter defines the assembly option, bit 0 of the assembly option defines whether the object code should be dumped or not, 1 = no dump.
+Bit 1 of the assembly option defines whether the symbol table is to be preserved or not, this allows source files to be linked together, 1 = preserve the symbol table.